COVID-CMV coinfection raises cardiovascular disease risk

-Newswise — Cytomegalovirus (CMV) is one of the most prevalent herpesviruses worldwide.
-Depending on the geographical area, it can affect between 40% and 90% of the population and, although it does not produce symptoms in healthy people, the control of this chronic infection requires constant work by the immune system, which is constantly fighting to keep it at bay.
-A study by the University of Cordoba (UCO) and Cordoba’s Maimonides Biomedical Research Institute (IMIBIC) evaluated the effect of SARS-CoV-2 coronavirus infection in patients who had mild or asymptomatic COVID-19, and who were also infected with cytomegalovirus.
-According to the results of this study, people coinfected with both pathogens present the premature aging of their immune systems, which is related to a greater risk of suffering cardiovascular disease at an earlier age.
+Newswise — Cytomegalovirus (CMV) is a widespread herpesvirus globally.
+Its impact on the population varies, affecting anywhere from 40% to 90% depending on location.
+While asymptomatic in healthy individuals, managing this persistent infection demands constant effort from the immune system to suppress it.
+A research team from the University of Cordoba (UCO) and Cordoba’s Maimonides Biomedical Research Institute (IMIBIC) examined the influence of SARS-CoV-2 coronavirus infection in patients with mild or asymptomatic COVID-19, who were also coinfected with CMV.
+Findings indicated that individuals coinfected with both pathogens experience accelerated immune system aging, correlating with an elevated risk of cardiovascular disease at an earlier stage in life.

-As the principal investigator on the study, Dr. Alejandra Pera, explains, this does not mean that people who have been infected with these two viruses will necessarily develop cardiovascular problems.
-However, given the prevalence of both viruses, it does represent one more circumstance "that should be taken into account in the patient's clinical history" and added to the list of other risk factors, such as alcohol and tobacco consumption, the regular intake of foods high in saturated fats, and a sedentary lifestyle.
+According to Dr. Alejandra Pera, the lead researcher of the study, it is important to note that the presence of both cytomegalovirus (CMV) and SARS-CoV-2 does not guarantee the development of cardiovascular issues.
+However, considering the widespread prevalence of these viruses, it becomes another factor that should be considered when evaluating a patient's medical history.
+It should be added to the existing list of risk factors, including alcohol and tobacco consumption, regular consumption of high-saturated fat foods, and a sedentary lifestyle.

 T-cells, in the right measure

-The study analyzed the state of the immune systems of people with and without chronic cytomegalovirus infection 3 and 12 months after mild or asymptomatic infection by SARS-CoV-2 (the coronavirus responsible for COVID-19).
-According to the results, in patients infected by both viruses, an expansion of T-cells with increased functionality is generated.
-These T cells are memory-endowed lymphocytes that are essential for our body's defense, but when their functions are excessively activated, they generate inflammation and can damage the vascular endothelium, a layer of cells that lines the inside of blood vessels.
-"Cytomegalovirus alone causes these cells to increase.
-Now we have found that SARS-CoV-2 has an added effect," the researcher adds.
+The study conducted a comparative analysis of the immune systems of individuals with and without chronic cytomegalovirus (CMV) infection.
+The analysis took place at 3 and 12 months after experiencing a mild or asymptomatic infection with SARS-CoV-2, the coronavirus responsible for COVID-19.
+The findings revealed that individuals coinfected with both viruses exhibited an expansion of T-cells that displayed enhanced functionality.
+These T-cells are memory-endowed lymphocytes crucial for the body's defense mechanisms.
+However, when excessively activated, they can trigger inflammation and potentially harm the vascular endothelium—a layer of cells that lines the interior of blood vessels.
+The researcher further explains that cytomegalovirus alone already induces an increase in these cells, but the study uncovered an additional impact from SARS-CoV-2.

-One of the most striking aspects of the study is that this effect was documented in people who were infected with even mild or asymptomatic forms of the coronavirus.
-The scientific community is studying the effects to a greater extent in patients with severe symptoms, "but we are seeing that COVID-19 also has medium- and long-term consequences in people who had the disease without complications, and that we should take this into account", emphasized the study's lead author.
+A notable aspect of the study is that the observed effect was observed even in individuals who had mild or asymptomatic cases of COVID-19.
+While the scientific community is primarily investigating the impact on patients with severe symptoms, the researchers emphasize that COVID-19 can also have medium- and long-term consequences in individuals who experienced the disease without complications.
+This finding highlights the importance of considering these potential consequences and incorporating them into our understanding of the disease's overall impact, as emphasized by the study's lead author.

 Vaccines as prevention